 Students may drop a course, which means that all entries for the course are dropped completely from students' transcripts.
-Students must submit a Drop Form at the Registration Office prior to the published date in the Credit Course Schedule.
+Students must submit a Drop Form at the Registration Office or online at www.mv.cecil.edu prior to the published date in the Credit Course Schedule.
 Students will receive a refund of tuition and course fees for courses that are dropped by the deadline date.
-It is important for students to remember that all courses in which they are enrolled after the drop date will be entered permanently into their academic record
+It is important for students to remember that all courses in which they are enrolled after the drop date will be entered permanently into their academic record.